idumattuadu/idumattuadu.github.io/_pages/books.md

 description: Books I have read and my ratings for them
 ---

-I'll try to keep this page updated with the interesting books that I have read and recommend.
+I'll try to keep this page updated with the books that I have read and recommend.

 To begin with, this is a list of books I have read in 2021.
 The target for the year is to read 24 books.
 I'll keep updating the table as and when I complete a book.